University of Padua, 19-22 April 2017

 The workshop, organised by Stephen Johnston (University of Oxford) and Sofia Talas (University of Padua), will be held in the Museum of the History of Physics, University of Padua.
 The participants will rework some Galilean experiments with replicas of Galileo’ s original apparatus, such as a 6-meters inclined plane and a water clock.
 They will then examine some of the Museum of the History of Physics’ eighteenth-century apparatus to discuss the shift from investigative experiments to didactic demonstrations.

 We will have a number of bursaries available for students, early career scholars, and those whose financial situation might prevent them from attending the conference.
 The bursaries will cover either registration fees, or registration fees plus travel allowance.
 There is no formal grant application form.
 Accepted speakers should register first, but also send a single email to scientiaepadua [at] gmail.com expressing their interest in one of the available grants.
-We will then notify anyone who has sent an email (before the registration cancellation deadline) and reimburse those who have been awarded a grant accordingly.

 If you would like to book your accommodation through Scientiae, please use the following link and fill in your details.